Fakeitem/test-scale360/README.md

-# TODO task list
+# test-scale360

-This example is the test of Scale360 corporation using [crete-react-app](https://github.com/facebook/create-react-app).
+This example are todo task list app and the test of Scale360 corporation using [crete-react-app](https://github.com/facebook/create-react-app).

 ## Installation